Osman-Gokturk/ML-attacks/README.md

-# ML-attacks
+# ML-Inference Attack
-In this repositors we will try to demonstrate ML inference attacks.
+In this repository we will try to demonstrate a ML inference attack.

+#Workbook and installation.
+we need unicode library for:
+we need adversalrial-robustness-toolbox to preprocess the date, split it and .
+The link to the library can be found here: https://github.com/Trusted-AI/adversarial-robustness-toolbox/blob/main/art/utils.py the workbook is here in the reposityor.

 # Data:
 The data is the Nursery schoold social status data which is available on the Internet.
 It has an sahpe of (12960, 9):8 features and 1 label.